xcart/xcart-docs/_pages/kb_en/modules/exit_offers.md

 To style the exit popup a store admin can:

 * use inline styles when formatting the exit offer message;
-* use {% link "Theme Tweaker" ref_2Kfe2OX6 %} module to add custom styles for .exit-offer-popup-dialog.no-title .exit-offer-contents, .ui-dialog.exit-offer-popup-dialog .ui-dialog-titlebar-close and .ui-dialog.exit-offer-popup-dialog CSS selectors.
+* use {% link "Theme Tweaker" ref_2Kfe2OX6 %} module to add custom styles for _.exit-offer-popup-dialog.no-title .exit-offer-contents_, _.ui-dialog.exit-offer-popup-dialog .ui-dialog-titlebar-close_ and _.ui-dialog.exit-offer-popup-dialog_ CSS selectors.

 Also it's possible to style a particular exit offer popup by using its ID number; for example, .exit-offer-popup-dialog-2.no-title .exit-offer-contents